Toddlers are mesmerizing and entranced by sounds of a pounding

 In

-a mistake and scribbles on the wall, a creative parent immediately provides
+some other mistake, a wise, empathic, and creative parent immediately provides

-an alternative positive and redemptive behavior.
+an alternative positive and redemptive face saving behavior.
 This may consist

 of inviting